NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_bam.md

 ## Display of Read Alignment with Respect to Reference and Alternative Allele

-In case of reads that are classified into the none group (when strictness level = ‘Strict’) it can be difficult to understand the classification into that group.
+In case of reads that are classified into the none group (when strictness level = 'Strict') it can be difficult to understand the classification into that group.
 For example, in case of insertions with the wrong nucleotide (with respect to the predicted alternative allele) the sequence of the inserted nucleotides is not shown in the main BAM track and can only be viewed through the [read information panel](#Read information panel).
 As an example, a [4bp insertion in NPM1 exon](https://proteinpaint.stjude.org/?genome=hg38&block=1&bamfile=NPM1,proteinpaint_demo/hg19/bam/NPM1.bam&position=chr5:171410519-171410549&variant=chr5.171410539.C.CTCTG) is discussed below.
 In Figure (a) (shown below) most reads with 4bp insertion have been classified into the alternative allele.
 However, there are some reads (as highlighted in Figure a) with 4bp insertions that are classified into the none group.
-The diff score plot suggests that these reads have higher sequence similarity to the alternative allele (and are classified into the alternative group when strictness = ‘Lenient’) and they seem to support the alternative allele.
-However, when we click on this read (Fig. b) and click on the “Read Alignment” button (which is available only when the [variant](https://docs.google.com/document/d/1LeadJcW9LBbUidsXo_j2m-O3ytNRUrj0zoHBNh3aGx4/edit#heading=h.8xbzrcxbtx60) field is specified in the URL) the Smith-Waterman alignment of the read with the reference and alternative allele is displayed (Figure b).
+The diff score plot suggests that these reads have higher sequence similarity to the alternative allele (and are classified into the alternative group when strictness = 'Lenient') and they seem to support the alternative allele.
+However, when we click on this read (Fig. b) and click on the "Read Alignment" button (which is available only when the [variant](https://docs.google.com/document/d/1LeadJcW9LBbUidsXo_j2m-O3ytNRUrj0zoHBNh3aGx4/edit#heading=h.8xbzrcxbtx60) field is specified in the URL) the Smith-Waterman alignment of the read with the reference and alternative allele is displayed (Figure b).
 The indel nucleotides are highlighted in red.
 In case of the read in the none group (HWUSI-EAS576_109189803:5:56:16862:16609), a mismatch is observed in the indel region between the read and the alternative allele (highlighted by '*' in the alignment row) which explains the classification into the none group.
 In contrast, the read shown from the alternative allele group (HWUSI-EAS576_109189803:5:6:1383:8635) has a complete match with the alternative allele and is therefore classified into the alternative allele group.

 Display of read alignment of the read with respect to both the reference and alternative allele helps provide an intuitive view for describing classification of a read into its respective group.